Food & Beverage Manufacturing

-There are more than 240 food and beverage manufacturing companies in the region, with a majority in the food ingredients and seasonings/dressings industries.
-Wisconsin overall is home to more than 1,000 food processing firms that employ 62,000 people and have combined gross annual revenues of $10 billion.
+More than 250 food and beverage manufacturing companies in the region employ nearly 15,000 people, with a majority in the food ingredients and seasonings/dressings industries.
+Wisconsin overall is home to nearly 1,200 food processing firms that employ 67,000 people and have combined gross annual revenues of $10 billion.
 Nationally, Wisconsin ranks among the top ten agricultural states in the U.S.

 In the Milwaukee Region, you’ll find fertile ground to grow your business.
 Cost advantages in real estate, labor and utilities contribute to the region’s lower business costs compared with coastal metro areas and surrounding Midwest markets.

 Today, 33% of the U.S. value of agricultural products is produced within a 500-mile radius of Milwaukee.
-Wisconsin ranks 6th in the U.S. for the value of food shipments made.
+Wisconsin ranks 5th in the nation for food and beverage manufacturers.
 Wisconsin’s well-maintained transportation network reduces time to market.
 Our state is also home to some of the largest interstate trucking firms in the U.S. and efficient rail access to both coasts.

-Click here to view the Milwaukee Region Food Industry Brochure that highlights the advantages of doing business in southeast Wisconsin.
+The Milwaukee Region Food Industry Brochure highlights the advantages of doing business in southeast Wisconsin.